magoo/AuthTables/README.md

 - Do a `count(IP)` across all of your suspicious logins and surface high volume bad actors for review.
 - Notify other open sessions if the new `BAD` session is ok.

-While AuthTables will "Trust on First Use" (TOFU), it's up to your application to `/add` new authentication data to create a positive feedback loop.
+While AuthTables will "Trust on First Use" (TOFU), it's up to your applications to `/add` new authentication data to create a positive feedback loop.
+For instance, every MFA challenge that succeeds should `/add` the auth to AuthTables to improve signal.

 ## The Threat